MPetovick/SHUMZU/v01/readme_SHZ3QR.md

 ---

 #### **2. Split a File into QR Code Blocks (Encrypted or Not)**
 Once you have the secret key, split a file into QR code blocks.
 You can choose to encrypt the blocks.
-Currently supports 500 pages.

 **Command:**
 ```bash